 Alternatively, if you don’t send your press release on Wednesday, you can send it on Thursday.
 Nonetheless, the lead time for working on a story can sometimes be a few days.
 This means that your story might be published over the weekend.
 Is this a bad thing?
 Not always.

-This simply means you need to be clear whether you are pitching to consumer media or trade media.
+This means you should be clear about whether you are pitching to consumer media or trade media.

 If you are pitching your story to consumer media, then it doesn’t matter if it’s published over the weekend.
-In fact, your target audience might have even more time to read your story over the weekend.
+Your target audience might have more time to read your story over the weekend.
 If you are pitching to trade media, however, your target audience is likely to be paying less attention to these publications over the weekend.

 What about the best time of day to send a press release?

-The recommended time to send a press release is either between 8 am and 9 am, 2 pm and 3 pm or at 8 pm Eastern Standard Time.
+The recommended time to send a press release is between 8 am and 9 am, 2 pm and 3 pm, or at 8 pm Eastern Standard Time.
 Having said this, your press release will stand a higher chance of being read before 5 pm when offices close.

 Why time zones are important

-In order to avoid making a mistake like this, it is essential to double-check the timezone of your media contacts before you send your press release.
-If they are based outside the U.S., then it is important to make sure you are sending your email during the same recommended hours in their local time.
+To avoid making a mistake like this, it is essential to double-check the timezone of your media contacts before you send your press release.
+If they are based outside the U.S., ensure you are sending your email during the same recommended hours in their local time.

 Pay attention to specific seasons